Related links

 The LCCG Market Benchmark

-The LCCG Market Benchmark summarises the distribution of Cradle-to-Gate carbon emissions of normal weight concrete recently produced in the UK.
-The Benchmark covers LCA stages A1 to A3 (“cradle to batching plant gate”, The Benchmark is prepared by the Low Carbon Concrete Group and is updated periodically to reflect developments in the UK market.
+The LCCG Market Benchmark summarises the distribution of cradle-to-gate carbon emissions of normal weight concrete recently produced in the UK.
+The Benchmark covers LCA stages A1 to A3 (“cradle to batching plant gate”, or “cradle to precasting mould”).
+The Benchmark is prepared by the Low Carbon Concrete Group and is updated periodically to reflect developments in the UK market; this will not happen more than once per year.
+Typically, the lower ratings require high quantities of cement replacement and efficient total cement contents.

 The LCCG Benchmark first appeared in the Low Carbon Concrete Routemap published in 2022 by the Institution of Civil Engineers (ICE).
 The Routemap looked at the best practice for making and using concrete and built on the UK Concrete and Cement Roadmap to Beyond Net Zero published in 2020 by the Mineral Products Association (MPA).
 The LCCG was formed by the Green Construction Board.